 Anderson T. Dyer, 1814 – 1844

 Anderson T. Dyer was born 11 July 1814 in Grainger County, TN to parents James Monroe Dyer (1774-1857) and Elizabeth Garroth (1780-1835) Dyer.
 Anderson married Rachel Hubbs, the daughter of his neighbor William Hubbs, in 1842.
-From the information in the 1840 census, I have surmised that Rachel was living with her father and Anderson, with his children, were living with his father James Dyer Sr. This means Anderson had a marriage before Rachel.
+From the information in the 1840 census, I have surmised that Rachel was living with her father and Anderson, with his children, was living with his father James Dyer Sr. This means Anderson had a marriage before Rachel.
 I have not found the documentation, but I believe his first wife, the mother of his 3 eldest sons, was named Sarah Criffen.